mattjcamp/datapointsr/README.md

     t <- show_values(dp)

-You can look at the `match` field if you rather avoid sifting through all the information assigned to `t` here.

     t$match

     Rows in x but not y: 25, 12.
 Rows in y but not x: 25, 12.

-So, again we are not matching but the categories are not the issue.

->**NOTE** you might have used `show_categories` here to test but I skipped that to go right to the big check above.

-In this instance the `t` object also returns a dataset that lists all the datapoints, their values and whether they match:

-    head(t$d)

-    # A tibble: 6 × 7
-      in_dataset  year location  variable value.f value.q match
-           <chr> <int>    <chr>     <chr>   <int>   <int> <lgl>
-    1     common  2001       us count_all 2850006 2850006  TRUE
-    2     common  2002       us count_all 2910675 2910675  TRUE
-    3     common  2003       us count_all 3019234 3019234  TRUE
-    4     common  2004       us count_all 3059929 3059929  TRUE
-    5     common  2005       us count_all 3095418 3095418  TRUE
-    6     common  2006       us count_all 3115511 3115511  TRUE

-You can inspect that dataset to find out where we are not matching
+So, we are not matching.
+Let's inspect that dataset to find out where we are not matching up:
-up:

     filter(t$d, match == FALSE)